Amazing-J/qwen-dianjin/README.md

 </div>

 ## 🚀 News
+- **2025.08.25** 🔥🔥🔥 "[Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models](https://arxiv.org/abs/2508.15202)" is now published and open source!
 - **2025.08.08** 🔥🔥🔥 "[Evaluating, Synthesizing, and Enhancing for Customer Support Conversation](https://arxiv.org/abs/2508.04423)" is now published and open source!
-- **2025.05.22** 🔥🔥🔥 "[M<sup>3</sup>FinMeeting: A Multilingual, Multi-Sector, and Multi-Task Financial Meeting Understanding Evaluation Dataset](https://arxiv.org/abs/2506.02510)" has been officially accepted by ACL-2025!
+- **2025.05.22** "[M<sup>3</sup>FinMeeting: A Multilingual, Multi-Sector, and Multi-Task Financial Meeting Understanding Evaluation Dataset](https://arxiv.org/abs/2506.02510)" has been officially accepted by ACL-2025!
 - **2025.04.23** [DianJin-R1](DianJin-R1/README.md) series open source release!
 This release includes the DianJin-R1-Data dataset, as well as two powerful models: DianJin-R1-7B and DianJin-R1-13B.
 Please check out our technical report "[DianJin-R1: Evaluating and Enhancing Financial Reasoning in Large Language Models](https://arxiv.org/abs/2504.15716)" for more details and explore the capabilities of these new models.
 - **2025.01.06** The [CFLUE](https://github.com/aliyun/cflue) dataset has been fully open-sourced and is now available for download!  🚀🚀🚀
 - **2024.05.16** The paper "[Benchmarking Large Language Models on CFLUE - A Chinese Financial Language Understanding Evaluation Dataset](https://arxiv.org/abs/2405.10542)" has been officially accepted by ACL-2024! 🚀🚀🚀